reshamas/fastai_deeplearn_part1/aws_ami_gpu_setup.md

 **And, voila!
 We have just created a new computer on AWS that we can log into :boom:**

+---
+## Part II  - Logging into our AWS Computer

 ### Connect:  log into our AWS computer

-* Get the Public IP address of your AWS computer
+#### Syntax for logging in and setting up tunnel for Jupyter Notebook
-* `ssh` in to instance from your local computer.
-Ensure you are in your `.ssh` directory.
+Note 1:  Ensure you are in your `.ssh` directory.
+Note 2:  you will put **your Public IP address** where mine is.
+Note 3:  This part `-L8888:localhost:8888` connects Jupyter Notebook from AWS to your computer.

 >my current path
 ```bash
 pwd
 /Users/reshamashaikh/.ssh
 ```

-#### Syntax for logging in and setting up tunnel for Jupyter Notebook
-Note 1:  you will put **your Public IP address** where mine is.
-Note 2:  This part `-L8888:localhost:8888` connects Jupyter Notebook from AWS to your computer.
+>my syntax for loggin in
 ```
 ssh -i aws_fastai_gpu.pem ubuntu@54.175.101.64 -L8888:localhost:8888
 ```